jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

 # **OUTPUT FORMAT**

+Your output MUST include the following, in order:
+1. The lowest-level task list **before** your changes.
-Provide the file diffs for all source code changes AND the complete, updated content of the `tasks.md` file.
+2. The file diffs for all source code modifications.
+3. The lowest-level task list **after** your changes.